Business Continuity — Training and Certification

 Who it is for

-• Business continuity and resilience leaders
+• Business continuity and resilience managers

-• Crisis managers and response teams
+• Crisis managers and coordination and response teams

 • Business continuity auditors and consultants